rexlManu/FairyChat/README.md

 ### Recommended Plugin

 It's recommended to install [FreedomChat](https://modrinth.com/plugin/freedomchat) alongside FairyChat.
 FreedomChat fixes the issue with random kicks because of invalid chat signatures.

+## Placeholders

+For more information on how to use placeholders, please checkout the [this](.github/docs/PLACEHOLDERS.md) file.

 ## Support